Santos' game-ending FG ends Bears' skid versus winless Lions

 AP Sports Writer

+DETROIT (AP) — Matt Nagy still has a job and perhaps his team has a shot to salvage its season.

-DETROIT (AP) — Cairo Santos made a 28-yard game-ending field goal to give the Chicago Bears a 16-14 win over the Detroit Lions on Thursday.
+Cairo Santos made a 28-yard game-ending field goal to give the slumping Chicago Bears a 16-14 victory over the winless Detroit Lions on Thursday.

-The Bears (4-7) ended a five-game losing streak under embattled coach Matt Nagy, who was answering questions about his job status less than 48 hours before kickoff.
+The Bears (4-7) ended a five-game losing streak under Nagy, who was answering questions about his job status less than 48 hours before kickoff.

+Nagy said team chairman George McCaskey told the team on Wednesday the Patch.com report that the fourth-year coach was told he will no longer coach after the game in Detroit was not accurate.

+“We’ve been through some stuff, some distractions, the last couple days,” Nagy acknowledged.
+“But it just proves who they are, what type of fighters they are, what type of winners they are.”

+Meanwhile, the Lions (0-10-1) showed no one in the NFL comes up short quite as they do.

+“First, you have to learn how not to lose,” said Detroit quarterback Jared Goff, who returned from a one-game absence because of an oblique injury.

-The Lions (0-10-1) made many mistakes, early and late, to extend their skid to 15 games going back to their most recent win nearly a year ago in Chicago.
+Detroit made many mistakes, early and late, to extend its winless skid to 15 games since beating the Bears on the road nearly a year ago.
+The Lions had 10 penalties, including three in a row when they were at midfield that ended their chance to score on their last possession.

+“Having second-and-25 or third-and-32 definitely shrinks your playbook,” first year coach Dan Campbell lamented.

 Andy Dalton, starting in place of injured rookie Justin Fields, led the Bears on an 18-play, 69-yard drive that took the final 8:30 off the clock.